Prince25/GatherWatch/README.md

 ### Creating a Room

-1. Sign up with email/password or sign in with Google
+1. Sign up and sign in
 2. Click "Create Room" on the dashboard
 3. Set room name, description, and privacy settings
 4. Share the invite code with friends